-Heidelberg University hired Jonathan Waters as its band director and a music education professor on Monday.
+Heidelberg University hired 39-year-old Jonathan Waters as its band director and a music education professor on Monday.
 Waters will start at the private university in Tiffin on July 1.
 His salary terms weren't disclosed.

 Heidelberg is located about two hours north of Columbus and has about 1,000 undergraduate and 300 graduate students.

-Ohio State terminated Waters in July 2014 after an internal investigation alleged that he ignored a sexualized culture that included sexual harassment, sexually explicit nicknames and hazing within the band.
+Ohio State terminated Waters in July 2014 after an internal investigation alleged that he ignored a "sexualized culture" that included sexual harassment, sexually explicit nicknames and hazing within the band.

-Waters has filed lawsuits in U.S. District Court and the Ohio Court of Claims, claiming gender discrimination and defamation.
+He has filed lawsuits in U.S. District Court and the Ohio Court of Claims, claiming gender discrimination and defamation.
 He's seeking damages of more than $1 million and to be reinstated as Ohio State's marching band director.